qiuresearch/aiConfidential/README.md

 2. Develop rigorous benchmark datasets, in both synthetic and natural worlds
 3. Develop analytical methods
 4. Introduce various constraints and feedback loops on DL agents
+5. Simulate private stochastic gradient descent with evolutional dynamics in biology.
+Mutations essentially work as noises.
+Lead to phylogenetic tree in the end.
+6. How do biological/physical systems preserve privacy?
+Relaxation, equilibrium?

 ## FAQs
 1. Is DL memorization in CV related to image memorability?